acl2017/acl2017.github.io/_pages/workshops.md

 Please refer to each individual event's website for its paper deadlines and other details.

-- [SRW: ACL Student Research Workshop](https://sites.google.com/site/aclsrw2017/): Part of the main conference and attendance is covered within the main conference registration fees.
+- [SRW: ACL Student Research Workshop](https://sites.google.com/site/aclsrw2017/): Part of the main conference and attendance is covered by the main conference registration fees.

-<span class="btn btn--small">July 30, 2017</span>
+### Sunday, July 30, 2017

 - [WiNLP: Women in Natural Language Processing](http://www.winlp.org/winlp-workshop/)

-<span class="btn btn--small">August 3, 2017</span>
+### Thursday, August 3, 2017

 - [BUCC: 10th Workshop on Building and Using Comparable Corpora](https://comparable.limsi.fr/bucc2017/)